lawrencec/aspectos/README.md

 # Aspectos [![Build Status](https://secure.travis-ci.org/lawrencec/aspectos.png)](http://travis-ci.org/lawrencec/aspectos)

 A simple library to provide basic AOP (Aspect Oriented Programming) functionality to your scripts.
+It allows one to decorate methods and functions with behaviours that are run either before, after or around (before and after) the decorated method or function.

 ## Cloning